-Separating business and personal finances isn’t optional — it’s essential for clean bookkeeping, accurate tax reporting, and liability protection.
+Separating business and personal finances isn’t optional.
+It’s essential for clean bookkeeping, accurate tax reporting, and liability protection.

 Why It Matters